Prometheus monitoring example

 1. Go Library:

 Prometheus’ Go client library, known as “client_golang,” is widely used due to its simplicity and robustness.
 It provides a straightforward API to instrument your Go applications, making it easy to expose custom metrics, collect and record them, and serve them via an HTTP endpoint.
-With the Go client library, you can seamlessly integrate Prometheus monitoring into your Go-based projects.
+You can seamlessly integrate Prometheus monitoring into your Go-based projects with the Go client library.

 2. Java Library: